Kosevski/Fields2/README.md

 # Fields2
-This is a Kotlin (and upgraded) version of the FIelds One mini game application that i practise my Kotlin skills on.
+This is a Kotlin (and upgraded) version of the [FIeldsOne](https://github.com/Kosevski/FielsOne) mini game application.